 This Second Cycle lasts for a maximum of three years or six semesters, which fulfill the residence requirements for the licentiate.
 The actual time necessary to complete the requirements of the degree program will, of course, vary from student to student.
 Continuous enrollment is required unless an authorized academic leave of absence has been granted.

 Students may choose to complete the program in two years, i.e., six consecutive semesters (fall, spring, and summer), or in three years, excluding summer semesters.
+Both the two and three year tracks require full-time residence in Washington, DC.
 The J.C.L. may also be earned through our Summer Program.

 The Summer Program requires students to be in residence during the summer for the months of June and July for four summers.
 In addition, students must complete one course online during each of the intervening fall and spring semesters.
 Necessary accommodations in students’ schedule must be made at home during the fall and spring semesters to view online classes weekly and complete class requirements on time.